Aircraft Rental Rules: Licensed Pilot Flying Member

-2. Conduct of Flight – Canadian Air Regulations (CARs)
+2. Conduct of Rental Flight – Canadian Air Regulations (CARs)

-The Flying Member shall conduct the flight and operate the RFC aircraft in accordance with the Canadian Air Regulations.
+The rental flight shall be operated in accordance with the Canadian Air Regulations.

-3. Landing At A Location Other Than A Hard Surface Aerodrome
+3. Planned Landing at a Location Other Than a Hard Surface Aerodrome

 A planned landing of an RFC aircraft at a location that is not a hard surface aerodrome must be approved by the General Manager.